Jimmy Piersall: Later athletic career

 Piersall was selected to the American League All-Star team in 1954 and 1956.
 By the end of the 1956 season, in which he played all 156 games, he posted a league-leading 40 doubles, scored 91 runs, drove in 87, and had a .293 batting average.
 The following year, he hit 19 home runs and scored 103 runs.
 He won a Gold Glove Award in 1958.

 On December 2, 1958, Piersall was traded to the Cleveland Indians for first baseman Vic Wertz and outfielder Gary Geiger.
 Piersall was reunited with his former combatant Billy Martin, who also had been acquired by the team.

 In a Memorial Day doubleheader at Chicago in 1960, he was ejected in the first game for heckling umpire Larry Napp, then after catching the final out of the second game, whirled around and threw the ball at the White Sox' scoreboard.
 He later wore a little league helmet during an at-bat against the Detroit Tigers, and after a series of incidents against the Yankees, Indians team physician Donald Kelly ordered psychiatric treatment on June 26.

-After a brief absence, Piersall returned only to earn his sixth ejection of the season on July 23, when he was banished after running back and forth in the outfield while the Red Sox' Ted Williams was at bat.
+After a brief absence, Piersall returned only to earn his sixth ejection of the season on July 23, when he was banished after running back and forth in the outfield while Ted Williams of the Red Sox was at bat.
 His subsequent meeting with American League president Joe Cronin and the departure of manager Joe Gordon seemed to settle Piersall down for the remainder of the season.

 Piersall came back during the 1961 season, earning a second Gold Glove while also finishing third in the batting race with a .322 average.
 However, he remained a volatile player, charging the mound after being hit by a Jim Bunning pitch on June 25, then violently hurling his helmet a month later, earning him a $100 fine in each case.

 Despite the minor eruptions, Piersall earned a $2,500 bonus for improved behavior, but was dealt to the Washington Senators on October 5.
 The outfielder was then sent to the New York Mets on May 23, 1963, for cash and a player to be named later.

 In a reserve role with the second-year team, Piersall played briefly under manager Casey Stengel.
 In the fifth inning of the June 23 game against the Philadelphia Phillies, Piersall hit the 100th home run of his career, off Phillies pitcher Dallas Green.
 He ran around the bases in the correct order but facing backwards as he made the circuit.

 One month after reaching the milestone, Piersall was released by the Mets, but he found employment with the Los Angeles Angels on July 28.
 He would finish his playing career with them, playing nearly four more years before moving into a front office position on May 8, 1967.
 In a 17-season career, Piersall was a .272 hitter with 104 home runs and 591 RBIs in 1,734 games.